-The current pandemic has clearly highlighted those companies who care about their customers and who provide them with customer service excellence.
+The covid pandemic clearly highlighted those companies that truly care about their customers and which provide customer service excellence.

 A few years ago I was prompted to question my own purchase decision of cable services from the Swiss company UPC-Cablecom.
-It had been desperately trying to address a long-term deficit in customer service excellence versus its main competitor Swisscom.
+It had been known to have a long-term deficit in customer service excellence versus its main competitor Swisscom.
 And as recent PWC research shows, 86% of buyers are willing to pay more for a great customer experience.

-Swisscom has made customer service their MSP (main selling point or value proposition) and they are renowned for putting their customers first.
-Cablecom, on the other hand, had, until then, been trying to win customers through aggressive price cutting.
-In today’s connected world, especially when internet connection is concerned, dissatisfied customers will be quickly heard – across the net.
+Swisscom has made customer service their MSP (main selling point or value proposition) and they were renowned for putting their customers first.
+UPC-Cablecom, on the other hand, had until then, been trying to win customers through non-stop promotions and aggressive price cutting.
+In today’s connected world, especially where the internet is concerned, dissatisfied customers will be quickly heard – across the net.

 Back to the incident that prompted this post.
-After a few days of being ignored by Cablecom – my perception at least because my emails and phone calls were not being answered – I’m somewhat embarrassed to say that I resorted to Twitter.
+After a few days of being ignored by UPC-Cablecom – my perception at least, because my emails and phone calls were not being answered – I’m somewhat embarrassed to say that I resorted to Twitter.

-It is more than five years ago that Twitter was first referred to as today’s call centre.
-Social media usually guarantees a quick response whereas contacting customer services through the usual channels often results in no reaction for hours if not days.
+It is more than five years ago that Twitter was first referred to as today’s customer service centre.
+Social media usually guarantees a quick response, since contacting customer services through the usual channels often results in no reaction for hours if not days.

-Most call centres today are a frustrating if sometimes necessary experience for customers to endure.
-In many cases, they are automated, with an often long and complex self-selection process of button pushing to arrive at the department one needs – if you are lucky that is!
+Most call centres are a frustrating, if sometimes necessary, experience for (often dissatisfied) customers to endure.
+In many cases, they are automated, with a long and complex self-selection process of button pushing to arrive at the department one needs – if you’re lucky that is!

-Usually, the result of all that effort is just a recording that either announces that the department needed is not open at the moment, or that the collaborators are currently busy and to please stay on the line at best, or to call back later most often.
+But too often the result of all that effort is just a recording telling you to call back later as the department needed is not open at the moment, or that the collaborators are currently busy and to please stay on the line.

 Early morning or late at night for personal care products